aerobless/knowledge/🤖 Artificial Intelligence/🤖 Tools.md

 # Music Generation

 * [Suno.ai](https://app.suno.ai/create/): LLM based music generation.
 Can be prompted similar to image generators with lyrics and a music style.
 Generates high quality output in multiple languages. \[[Impressive example](https://app.suno.ai/song/a4c6bb70-3616-4658-89b8-8bcc1a58b199/)]
+	* Music can be published for free (15% royalty) on all streaming services & music marketplaces with [Routenote](https://www.routenote.com/).

 # News & Search